a good thing!

 Other smart devices

 Once the attacker finds an insecure access point, they can insert themselves between two parties, and everything the parties transmit goes through the attacker first in real time.
+Let’s walk through a couple examples.

 As mentioned above, many man-in-the-middle attacks go undetected.
 However, having awareness about the possible symptoms of an attack, and also taking precautions to avoid putting yourself at risk, are good first steps in protecting yourself online.
-Be on the lookout for any kind of abnormal state on any of your streaming services, systems, accounts, or devices (different balances, activity you don’t recognize, etc.).

 Always use an antivirus software to search for malware.
 Be sure to inspect your current WiFi connection to make sure it is secure and not open.
 Only visit https sites that you trust, and verify that the URL is correct (with no typos).